aseyq/flyCSV/README.md

   flyCSV("my_file.csv")
 ```

-### It supports calling multiple times, so it is useful to compare the data
+### It supports calling multiple times, so it can be useful to compare the data
 ```r
 df %>%
   do_something() %>%